-- The EPI provides domestic closing protocols, enabling member States to plan and implement the closure of their domestic ivory markets. - Successful advocacy for resolutions on domestic ivory market closure to governments and at key international conservation conferences including CITES and IUCN summits. - Crucial breakthroughs achieved for the closure of major consumer markets with the bans of ivory sales, or United States, China, and Hong Kong's commitments to, to ban all ivory sales by 2021 by United States, China, Hong Kong, Taiwan, Australia, Singapore. - Significant role in the introduction of the UK ivory ban, including an online campaign helping to generate one of the largest responses to a DEFRA consultation.
+- The EPI provides domestic closing protocols, enabling member States to plan and implement the closure of their domestic ivory markets. - Successful advocacy for resolutions on domestic ivory market closure to governments and at key international conservation conferences including CITES and IUCN summits. - Crucial breakthroughs achieved for the closure of major consumer markets with the bans of ivory sales, or commitments to, by United States, China, Taiwan, Australia, Singapore. - Significant role in the introduction of the UK ivory ban, including an online campaign helping to generate one of the largest responses to a DEFRA consultation.